People Analytics

 7-minute read

 It’s unmistakable that data-driven insights are powering just about every decision for most organizations today.
-Regardless of the industry, human resource teams are also leveraging data to make informed talent decisions on everything from talent acquisition to diversity strategy and workforce planning and development.
-People analytics has gained prominence in recent years because it’s playing a growing role in leveraging data from HR systems and external sources to offer essential information and more actionable talent insights to business.
+Regardless of the industry, human resource teams are also leveraging data to make informed talent decisions on everything from acquisition to workforce planning.
+People analytics has gained prominence in recent years because it’s playing a growing role in leveraging data from HR systems and external sources to offer essential information and more actionable talent insights for businesses.

 According to a joint Deloitte and Visier survey on the topic of decision-making with data, some 70% of executives indicated they could make better people decisions with data.
 Without access to this data, they felt apprehensive about making the right decisions on talent.

-This surge in the application of people analytics only underpins the need for HR teams to fully understand how data can not only create efficiencies but also improve their ability to hire the right people for the right positions more effectively.
+This surge in people analytics popularity only underpins the need for HR teams to fully understand how data can not only create efficiencies but also improve their ability to hire the right people for the right positions more effectively.

 Read on to learn more about what people analytics is and how HR professionals can leverage it in their day-to-day operations.